Page updated 20th December 2011

 Express was

-a frequent visitor to Exeter, as she should have been, named
+a frequent visitor to Exeter, as she should have been, with the name

 'City